On Hardness and Approximation of Broadcasting in Structured Graphs: Graphs of Bounded Cutwidth

+\textbf{Definition of states.} Fix $i$, and recall $B_i$ denotes the set of boundary vertices.
+We define the \emph{active window} of $i$, denoted by $A_i$, as a set formed by the union of $B_i$ and all neighbors of vertices in $B_i$.
+Given a cutwidth-$k$ ordering, the degree of every vertex is at most $2k$.
+For an index $i$, the active window contains all vertices in $B_i$ (at most $k$ vertices) and their neighbors.
+Therefore, its total size is bounded by $k + 2k^2$.

-A state $s$ encodes a potential partial broadcast tree consistent with the active window by storing the following information: \begin{itemize} \item \textbf{Parents.} For each $u_i$, its parent $p(u_i)$ (unless it is the source $v_1$).
-Each $p(u_i)$ is chosen from at most $2k$ active vertices or a special ``no parent'' symbol, yielding $(2k+1)^k$ possibilities. \item \textbf{Ranks.} For each $u_i$, its rank among the children of $p(u_i)$, ordered by the rounds in which $p(u_i)$ calls them.
-Since $p(u_i)$ has at most $2k$ children, there are at most $2k$ options per vertex, and $(2k)^k$ total options. \item \textbf{Outgoing calls.} For each $u_i$, the active vertex that it calls in each round after being informed.
-For every round slot, there are $2k$ options (one of up to $2k-1$ children or a null option if unused), giving at most $(2k)^{2k+1}$ possibilities per $u_i$. \item \textbf{Inform times.} The time at which the root of each subtree is informed.
-Since there are at most $k$ subtrees (each containing a boundary vertex), and each root may be at a round in $[n]$, this yields $n^k$ possibilities. \end{itemize}
+A state $s$ encodes a potential partial broadcast tree consistent with the active window by storing the following information: \begin{itemize} \item \textbf{Parents.} For each $u\in B_i$, its parent $p(u)$ (unless it is a source vertex).
+Each $p(u)$ is chosen from at most $2k$ active vertices or a special ``no parent'' symbol for the sources, yielding $(2k+1)^k$ possibilities. \item \textbf{Ranks.} For each $u\in B_i$, its rank among the children of $p(u)$, ordered by the rounds in which $p(u)$ calls them.
+Since $p(u)$ has at most $2k$ children, there are at most $2k$ options per vertex, and $(2k)^k$ total options. \item \textbf{Outgoing calls.} For each $u\in B_i$, the active vertex that it calls in each round after being informed.
+For every round slot, there are $2k+1$ options (one of up to $2k$ children or a null option if the slot is unused), giving at most $(2k+1)^{2k+1}$ possibilities per $u\in B_i$. \item \textbf{Inform times.} The time at which the root of each subtree is informed.
+Since there are at most $k$ subtrees (each containing a boundary vertex), and each root may be informed at a round in $[n]$, this yields $n^k$ possibilities. \end{itemize}